atlemagnussen/backslash-site/articles/arch-linux-install.md

 sudo systemctl enable NetworkManager
 ```
 That shoud be it.
 Try `nmcli connection show` to see status
-### Network
-There is probably no network after reboot, test if device is present: ```lspci -v | less``` and look for 'Ethernet', then look for 'Kernel driver in use:' in the same section.

-Check if this driver is loaded ```dmesg | grep r8169```
-Should display something like:
-**r8169 Gigabit Ether driver 2.3LK-NAPI loaded...enp4s0: renamed from eth0**

-If this is ok test link with ```ip link show dev enp4s0```:
-If things look OK just missing ip address, you only need to set up a network manager
 #### systemd-networkd
 a clean and simple way if you are used to systemd already
 [Arch systemd-networkd wiki](https://wiki.archlinux.org/index.php/Systemd-networkd)